rebelsky/csc301-jekyll/_dev/_assignments/assignment03.md

 HackerRank at <https://www.hackerrank.com/challenges/find-the-median>.

-3. You will be implementing the generalized algorithm in C.  Write a fairly comprehensive set of unit tests.
+3. You will be implementing the generalized algorithm in C.  Write a fairly comprehensive set of unit tests using `assert` to do the testing.

 4. Implement the algorithm in C.